1953 Iranian coup d'état: Background

-Throughout the 19th century, Iran was caught between two advancing imperial powers, Russia and Britain.
+Throughout the 19th century, Iran was caught between two competing powers, Russia and Britain.
 In 1892, the British diplomat George Curzon described Iran as "pieces on a chessboard upon which is being played out a game for the dominion of the world."
-During the latter half of the 19th century, the concession policies of the monarchy faced increased opposition.
+During the latter half of the 19th century, the concession policies of the Qajar monarchy faced increasing opposition.
 In 1872, a representative of British entrepreneur Paul Reuter met with the Iranian monarch Naser al-Din Shah Qajar and agreed to fund the monarch's upcoming lavish visit to Europe in return for exclusive contracts for Iranian roads, telegraphs, mills, factories, extraction of resources, and other public works, in which Reuter would receive a stipulated sum for five years and 60% of all the net revenue for 20 years.
 However, the Reuter concession was never put into effect because of violent opposition at home and from Russia.
-In 1892 the Shah was forced to revoke a tobacco monopoly given to Major G. F. Talbot, following protests and a widespread tobacco boycott.
+In 1892, the monarch was forced to revoke a tobacco monopoly given to Major G. F. Talbot, following protests and a widespread tobacco boycott.